cauterize-tools/cauterize/README.md

 Floating point types are hard.
 Their definitions can be different (or missing entirely!) across CPU architectures.
 Therefor, we only define the two most commonly used floating point representations.
-They both have unambiguous binary represntation.
+They both have unambiguous binary representation.
 The `ieee754s` is a single-precision IEEE 754 single-precision 32 bit floating point value.
 The `ieee754d` is is a double-precision IEEE 754 double-precision 64-bit floating point value.